Research & Publications †

-Charles Miller, MD, is the Director of Liver Transplantation in the Transplantation Center at Cleveland Clinic.
+Charles Miller, MD, is the Enterprise Director of Cleveland Clinic Transplantation and surgical director of the Liver Transplant program.
 He is also a Staff Physician in the Department of General Surgery.
 Liver transplantation and living donation are his areas of special interest.
 He has had personal involvement in more than 175 living donor liver transplants during his career.

 Board-certified in general surgery, Dr. Miller has authored more than 200 manuscripts.
 He holds many professional memberships both nationally and internationally, including the American College of Surgeons and the International Liver Transplantation Society.
 Currently, he serves as President for the American Society of Transplant Surgeons.

 He is a graduate of The Mount Sinai School of Medicine in New York, N.Y.
 He completed his surgical residency, a clinical and research fellowship in transplantation as well as a vascular surgery fellowship at Mount Sinai Hospital in New York.
 Dr. Miller's surgical career continued at Mount Sinai Hospital as the Director of Liver Transplantation and ultimately the Director of the Recanati/Miller Transplantation Institute.
 He joined the Cleveland Clinic in 2004 as the Program Director for Liver Transplantation.